Discover California’s Purple Flower Tree: Types and Care Tips

 Using Purple Flower Trees in Landscape Design

 Due to their eventual large stature, jacarandas work well as a shade-providing specimen tree in large yards or along property borders.
 They also work well as a privacy screen.
+They are planted in staggered rows several feet apart.
+When limbed up from the ground, their sculptural branching gains prominence as a dramatic focal planting near entrances.

+Other compatible plants to pair underneath purple flower trees’ weeping canopies include drought-tolerant perennials like lavender, salvia and blue fescue.
 Their flower colors echo the jacarandas’, and all appreciate similar growing conditions.
 Agaves, aloes and yuccas mix well texturally below.
 For year-round foliage interest, incorporate olives, quince or photinias as understory companions.

 Edible and Medicinal Uses